 - 1 teaspoon 1 teaspoon chaat masala powder

 - ¼ teaspoon turmeric powder

 - 1 teaspoon red chilli powder

-In a non-stick pan, heat 1 tsp of oil and add green chilies. stir it well cover it (must because chilis can burst otherwise) cook for a minute on slow heat and switch off the heat.
+- In a non-stick pan, heat 1 teaspoon of oil and add green chilies. stir it well cover it (must because chilis can burst otherwise) cook for a minute on slow heat and switch off the heat.

 - Slit the pav buns in the middle and apply little amount of butter in the middle of every bun.